-SonarLint for Visual Studio CodeSonarLint is a free IDE extension that lets you fix coding issues before they exist!
-Like a spell checker, SonarLint highlights Bugs and Security Vulnerabilities as you write code, with clear remediation guidance so you can fix them before the code is even committed.
-SonarLint in VS Code supports analysis of C, C++, HTML, Java, JavaScript, PHP, Python and TypeScript, and you can install it directly from the VS Code Marketplace!
+SonarLint for Visual Studio CodeSonarLint by Sonar is a free IDE extension that empowers you to fix coding issues before they exist.
+More than a linter, SonarLint detects and highlights issues that can lead to bugs, vulnerabilities, and code smells as you create your code.
+It offers clear remediation guidance and educational help, so you can fix issues before the code is committed.
+Out of the box, SonarLint in VS Code supports analysis of JS/TS, Python, PHP, Java, C, C++, C#, Go, and IaC code locally in your IDE.
+By default, SonarLint for VSCode analyzes files open in the IDE.
+When paired with SonarQube or SonarCloud in Connected Mode, SonarLint forms a powerful end-to-end code quality platform to enrich the CI/CD pipeline, ensuring any code edits or additions across the whole project are clean.
+In Connected Mode, your team can share common language rulesets, project analysis settings and more.
+Check the SonarLint for VS Code documentation for the most up-to-date requirements, installation instructions, and feature details.
+Sonar's Clean Code solutions help developers deliver high-quality, efficient code standards that benefit the entire team or organization.
 How it worksSimply open any source file, start coding, and you will start seeing issues reported by SonarLint.
-Issues are highlighted in your code, and also listed in the 'Problems' panel.
+Issues are highlighted in your code and also listed in the 'Problems' panel.
 You can access the detailed rule description directly from your editor, using the provided contextual menu.
+Watch the SonarLint for VSCode Overview video to explore SonarLint features.
 Static Analysis RulesOut of the box, SonarLint automatically checks your code against the following rules:

-The full list of available rules is visible in the SONARLINT RULES view in the SonarLint view container, where you can activate and deactivate rules to match your conventions.
-SonarLint will also show a code action on each issue to quickly deactivate the corresponding rule.
-RequirementsThe SonarLint language server needs a Java Runtime (JRE) 11+.
+The full list of supported languages and rules is available in our docs.
+RequirementsThe SonarLint language server needs a Java Runtime (JRE) 17+.
 On the following platforms, SonarLint comes with its own Java runtime:

 On other platforms and if a Java runtime is already installed on your computer, SonarLint should automatically find and use it.
 Here is how SonarLint will search for an installed JRE (in priority order):